hanhanwu/Hanhan_Applied_DataScience/README.md

 * one-hot features
 * decision tree paths as the feature
 * Methods to deal with categorical features
+  * 🚫The most simple label encoding is to convert each uniaque categorical value into a unique number.
+But this might make the machine learning model misunderstand the relationship between these converted numerical values.
+    * ❌ Better not use this type of converted numerical values to calculate any type of relationship, such as correlation.
   * [10+ Built-in Categorical Encoding Methods][37]
     * It has one-hot and other label encoding methods
     * `TargetEncoder` can be used when the categorical column contains lots of uniquen values (High-Cardinality), such as zipcode